-Swifts are the fastest flying passerines in North America, where sometimes they are all but impossible to see because of their speed.
-Their bodies are built in the same manner as a torpedo, made to slice through the air with the least resistance.
-Swifts are recognized by their silhouette, scimitar shaped wings and narrow tail feathers.
+The swifts are the fastest flying passerines in North America and sometimes they are all but impossible to see because of their speed.
+Their bodies are built in the same manner as a torpedo which helps them slice through the air with the least resistance.
+The swifts are recognized by their silhouette, which shows scimitar-shaped wings and narrow tail feathers.

 These are links to websites pertaining to the different birding institutions, societies and organizations here in North America.
 Some of these same sites are a great asset to seeking out knowledge on birds in other regions of the world.
 Each of these links offer the user different methods to identify birds, whether it be by regions, habitat, appearance or maybe colour.
 Knowledge on the possibilities of where and what birds might be present are included.